 Corning Beef Versus A Brine

 Smoked corned beef starts with a brine.
-Corning is simply a brining process with specific spices.
+Corning is simply a brining process with specific spices that allow the meat to cure.
 The brine is a salt solution that the meat sits in, and through osmosis the salt and spices are absorbed into the meat.
-The salt is typically a curing salt, which is what gives the meat its signature reddish color.
+The salt is typically a curing salt (Prague Powder 1), which is what gives the meat its signature reddish color.

 If you go to the store and purchase a “corned beef” you will see that the meat is typically still packaged in some of that solution.
 Other ingredients you may see include; peppercorns, mustard seed, allspice, and other ingredients you would see in classic pickling brines.